mattwalmsley/financial-modelling/quant-library/documentation/8_stochastic-processes.md

     - In other words, the displacement of the particle over any time interval only depends on the length of the interval and not on its location, and that the displacements over disjoint intervals are independent of each other.
   - $W(t) - W(s)$ is normally distributed with mean 0 and variance $|t-s|$ for any $t,s \geq 0$.
 - Due to the central limit theorem, the distribution of any increment $S_{t_{2}}^{(m)} - S_{t_{1}}^{(m)}$ converges to a normal distribution as $m \rightarrow \infty$.
-  - The independence of jumps in the random walk passes to the independence of increments in the limit.
+  - The independence of moves in the random walk passes to the independence of increments in the limit.
 - The random walk converges to Brownian motion: $S_{t}^{(m)} \rightarrow W(t) \text{ as } m \rightarrow \infty$ in the sense of weak convergence of stochastic processes.

 ### Brownian Motion with Drift

-- TO be a suitable representation of asset prices, a model must be able to support a trend due to the bull and bear nature of markets.
+- To be a suitable representation of asset prices, a model must be able to support a trend due to the bull and bear nature of markets.
 - Brownian motion as a model has an expected value of 0 so needs modification to be useful in modelling asset prices.
 - By adding a 'drift' term $\mu t$ that grows (linearly in the most basic implementation) in time to the Brownian motion model, a trend can be represented.
 $$W(t; \mu , \sigma) = \mu t + \sigma W(t)$$